 If you’re religious, ask your religious leader if they have counselors to recommend.
 Some people prefer faith-based counseling, which incorporates their religion into a treatment plan.

 You can also check healthcare databases for therapists, psychiatrists, and counselors.
 These databases can provide you with information such as certifications, accepted insurance providers, and reviews left by other people.
-Start with the databases at the Anxiety and Depression Association of America and Psychology Today.
+Start with these databases:

 First line of treatment